The Home of Harrison

 2007 a special supplement, published several times a year, has been added to

-Harrison Heritage News, the newsletter of the Harrison County
+issues of the Harrison Heritage News, the newsletter of the Harrison County

 Historical Society.
 Entitled The Genealogy Box, its